NC Senate considers stiffer penalties for drug distribution

 RALEIGH, N.C.
-(AP) — North Carolina’s Senate unanimously passed legislation on Tuesday to increase criminal penalties for drug dealers whose distribution of fentanyl and other controlled substances causes an overdose death.
+(AP) — As fentanyl overdoses continue to plague communities across North Carolina, the state Senate is considering legislation to increase punishments for drug dealers whose distribution of the synthetic opioid results in an overdose death.

-The bill says dealers with lengthy records who commit these crimes with aggravating circumstances could face more than a decade in prison.
-Those who act with malice could face more than 30 years in prison.
-The proposal is supported by the North Carolina Sheriffs’ Association.
+Under the bill, dealers with lengthy records who commit such crimes with aggravating circumstances could face more than a decade in prison.
+Those who act with malice could face more than 30 years.

 A previous version of the bill moved through the Senate in 2019 but never made it to the House.
 Some lawmakers and advocates had raised concerns that it could deter other drug users from calling 911 in the event of an overdose if they had shared drugs with the person who needed medical attention.